25 Things To Do For Good Skin

 “Oh wow, I’m so happy that you were blessed with good genes, Amber.
 So happy to hear that your skin rarely acts up.
 Thanks”

 … but in reality, having good skin really takes work and it’s not something you just “have” (unless you’re REALLY lucky).
 You have to take care of your skin well, so it can then make you look like you have good genes.
 This is what I did and today I want to tell you how.

 To take the best care of your skin takes a little bit of investment in good skincare products and knowing a few helpful basics as well.
-This list is just what you need to memorize and do in order to achieve that always glowing, healthy and even skin.
+This list is just what you need to memorize and do in order to achieve that always glowing, healthy and simply good skin.
 Try it out!

-1. Cleansing in the morning and evening is a must
+1. Cleansing in the morning and evening is a must.

 ( + Going to sleep without removing your makeup is a huge no-no!).